ISTA-SPiDerS/aptos-multi-region-bench/README.md

 * Terraform backends: https://developer.hashicorp.com/terraform/language/settings/backends/configuration
 * Terraform workspaces: https://developer.hashicorp.com/terraform/language/state/workspaces

+If there is no pre-existing storage bucket:
-Create a storage bucket for storing the Terraform state on Google Cloud Storage.
-Use the console or this `gcs` command to create the bucket.
+Create a storage bucket for storing the Terraform state on Amazon S3.
+Use the console or this AWS cli to create the bucket.
 The name of the bucket must be unique.
-See the Google Cloud Storage documentation here: https://cloud.google.com/storage/docs/creating-buckets#prereq-cli.
+See the S3 documentation here: https://aws.amazon.com/s3/

 ```
 gsutil mb gs://BUCKET_NAME